-- 11.8 When a division on a Motion is called, any Councillor who fails to vote will be recorded as having voted Against the Motion in accordance with clause 11.4 of this code. - 11.9 Voting at a meeting, including voting in an election at a meeting, is to be by open means (such as on the voices, by show of hands or by a visible electronic voting system).
+- recorded in the Council's minutes for the Meeting. - 11.8 When a division on a Motion is called, any Councillor who fails to vote will be recorded as having voted Against the Motion in accordance with clause 11.4 of this code. - Voting at a meeting, including voting in an election at a meeting, is to be by open means (such as on the voices, by show of hands or by a visible electronic voting system).
 However, the Council may resolve that the voting in any election by Councillors for Mayor or Deputy Mayor is to be by secret ballot. - 11.10 All voting at Council Meetings, (including meetings that are closed to the public), must be recorded in the minutes of meetings with the names of Councillors who voted for and against each Motion or Amendment, (including the use of the casting vote), being recorded.